multirobot-use/inspection_trajectory_planning/packages/mission_planner/param/readme.txt

 vel_max             --> indicate a float that depicts the cruising speed (m/s) of the formation.
                         This is the value of the desired cruising speed and is used to generate the reference trajectories.

+vel_inspect         --> indicate a float that depicts the cruising speed (m/s) of the formation when inspecting.

 acc_max             --> indicate a float that depicts the maximum acceleration (m/s²) of the formation.

 inspection_dist     --> indicate a float that depicts the desired inspection distance (m).